Geo-Python-2023/final-exercise-adcarrido/README.md

 The final exercise in the Geo-Python course involves calculating and plotting seasonal weather anomalies to see how temperatures have changed in different seasons over the past 100+ years.
 We will be using weather data from the Sodankylä weather station in northern Finland.

+As with the earlier exercises in the course you should save your modifications (regularly) in your GitHub repository.

 ## The goal

-Your task is to create a four-panel plot showing the seasonal temperature anomalies for winter, spring, summer, and autumn for the years 1909-2009.
+Your task is to create a four-panel plot showing the seasonal temperature anomalies for winter, spring, summer, and autumn for the years 1909-2019.
 A template for how the final plot should look can be found below.

 ![Seasonal anomaly plot](img/axes.png)